1932 Ford

-The three car models were replaced by the streamlined Model 48 in 1935 which used the same chassis as its predecessor.
-The 1937 Ford would be the last to use the old 1932 chassis until 1940 when the car line of Ford was completely redesigned.
+The three car models were replaced by the streamlined Model 48 in 1935.

 Technical

 Rather than just updating the Model A, Ford launched a completely new vehicle for 1932.
 The V8 was marketed as the Model 18 in its initial year, but was commonly known as the Ford V‑8.
 It had the new flathead V8 engine.
-The Model 18 was the first low-priced, mass-marketed car to have a V8 engine, an important milestone in the American automotive industry.
+The Model 18 was the first low-priced, mass-marketed car to have a V8 engine -- an important milestone in the American automotive industry.
 The 221 cuin V8 was rated at 65 hp, but power increased significantly with improvements to the carburetor and ignition in succeeding years.
 The V8 was more popular than the four-cylinder, which was essentially a variant of the Model A engine with improvements to balancing and lubrication.

-Model B was derived with as few technical changes as possible to keep cost low.
-Other than the engine, and badging on headlamp support bar (later: grille) and hub caps, it was virtually indistinguishable from the V-8.
-Its intention was to be a price leader, and as it offered more than the popular Model A, this should have been a winning formula.
-In fact, the new and only slightly more expensive V-8 stole the show, and finally made it obsolete.
-The V8 engine was previously exclusive to Lincoln products, which in 1932 switched to V12 engines only.
+The Model B was derived with as few technical changes as possible to keep cost low.
+It was virtually indistinguishable from the V-8, aside from the engine and the badging on the hub caps and headlamp support bar (later: grille).
+Its intention was to be a price leader, and, as it offered more than the popular Model A, this should have been a winning formula.
+In fact, the newer and only slightly more expensive V-8 stole the show, and made the Model B obsolete.
+The V8 engine was previously exclusive to Lincoln products, which, in 1932, switched to V12 engines only.

-Although there is a certain visual similarity with the predecessor Model A, the car was new.
-While the Model A has a simple frame with two straight longitudinal members, the new car got a longer wheelbase, and an outward curved, double-dropped chassis.
-In both models the fuel tank is relocated from the cowl as in Model A and late Model T, where its back formed the dash, to the lower rear of the car, as is typical in modern vehicles; thus requiring Ford to include an engine-driven fuel pump rather than rely on gravity feed.
-While the V8 was developed from scratch, the B just had an improved four-cylinder Model A engine of 201 cid displacement producing 50 hp.
+Although there was a certain visual similarity with the predecessor Model A, the car was of new design.
+While the Model A had a simple frame with two straight longitudinal members, the new car received a longer wheelbase, along with an outward curved, double-dropped chassis.
+In both models, the fuel tank was relocated from the cowl, as it was in the Model A and late Model T (where the back of the tank formed the dashboard), to the lower rear of the car, as is typical in modern vehicles.
+This required Ford to include an engine-driven fuel pump, rather than rely on gravity feed.
+While the V8 was developed from scratch, the B had an improved four-cylinder Model A engine of 201 cid displacement producing 50 hp.

+Design of this vehicle was supervised by then-Ford president Edsel Ford, but the creation of the Flathead V8 power plant was mostly under the supervision of Henry Ford.